ArnaudGansmandel/Intro_Deep_Learning/README.md

-﻿# Intro Deep Learning
+﻿# Introduction to Deep Learning

- This repository contains the following notebooks:
+ This repository is organized as following :

+- Introduction to supervised learning
   - Introduction to supervised learning
   - Model selection